 In the Bible, the prophet Isaiah says, “The Spirit of the Lord is upon me . . . to appoint unto them that mourn in Zion, to give unto them beauty for ashes . . . ” (Isaiah 61:1-3, Old Testament, King James Version.)

 My son’s birth mother chose adoption.
 Seventeen years before he was born, God knew this was going to happen and He put the wheels in motion for us to find one another.
+God’s plan became very real.
 It’s a deep concept to think about; that my son’s birth mother could have made all sorts of different choices throughout her life that would have taken her down a completely different path where adoption may have never been an option.
 But God knew her and knew her story from start to finish.
 He knew our son and knew his story from start to finish.
-He knew me, and knew my story from start to finish.
+He knew me and knew my story from start to finish.
 And through his loving grace, and His ability to make beauty from ashes, He brought us all together.

 Beauty from ashes doesn’t mean there isn’t pain involved.
+God’s plan may include some unknowns.
 For anything to turn to ash, it must first experience the fire.
 The fire from situations that lead to adoption can burn extremely hot and can smolder for a very long time.
 All members of the adoption triad—birth mothers, adoptees, and adoptive parents—feel the heat.
 It is not something for the faint of heart, but as always, God has a plan for each of us.
 If we can hold on, and turn to Him, He can extinguish the flames.
 Just as the mythological Phoenix rises from the ashes in a show of new life, strength, and beauty, so can we.
 To once again quote the Bible, we are promised, “I will not leave you comfortless: I will come to you.”
 (John 14:18, New Testament, King James Version.)

 I have come to realize that we each choose our own path, and though it may wind through storms, God is there to steady the winds.
-Though he did not “have it in the plans,” so to speak, for my son’s birth mother to get pregnant in order to give me her baby, He was there when the decision needed to be made.
+God’s plan steers us.
+Though he did not “have it in the plans,” so to speak, for my son’s birth mother to get pregnant to give me her baby, He was there when the decision needed to be made.
 He did not “have it in the plans,” for my body to quit being able to sustain pregnancies, but He was there, when the time came, opening my heart to the idea of adoption.
 He brought us together in our sorrows to create something that can become beautiful if we hold on through the fire.

 Beauty for ashes.